conanite/rspec_numbering_formatter/README.md

 pathological, and you should probably refactor, as I should.
 This formatter can help you cope while you're waiting for the doctor.

+Note: this formatter is less helpful when used together with parallel_tests.
+Everything still works, but you lose that smooth satisfying sense of progress because you're getting output from N threads all on top of each other at once.

 ## Installation